 Here’s the ClickUp hierarchy: Teams > Spaces > Projects > Lists > Tasks – Subtasks.

 See how great it is?
 You can even compare how all of the leading project management systems are set up.
 Asana’s weakness here was a huge limitation for our founders before creating ClickUp and is one of the main driving factors for the existence of our company.
 We ran into scaling issues as well as a lack of consistency with how we had to work around their structure.
 We had projects for features, people, backlogs, etc. without consistent containers.

 In ClickUp’s hierarchy, all of your work will have a place, allowing you to be as granular as you need to be.

 Board View: Use the Board View for an Agile/ Scrum/ Kanban style experience.

 List View: And use the list view to easily manage and find your tasks (and if you love GTD)!

-So each team can create their projects and tasks in list or board view – whichever they prefer.
+So each team can create their projects and tasks in whatever view they prefer.
 The other teams can see that same project in whichever view they want.